 Design your own jewellery

 While these are the most popular stone shapes there are many more, and the options for setting them in your bespoke jewellery are almost infinite.
 To discuss your perfect piece of jewellery, book an appointment in the studio and our expert team can take you through all of the options.
-As we source stones to order we can work with almost any budget, so give us a call on 01274 551224 or contact us here.
+As we source stones to order we can work with almost any budget, so give us a call on 01274 551 224 or email email@example.com.

 Share this page!